oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 [Oracle Linux Cloud Native Environment](https://docs.oracle.com/en/operating-systems/olcne/) is a fully integrated suite for the development and management of cloud-native applications.
 Based on the Open Container Initiative (OCI) and Cloud Native Computing Foundation (CNCF) standards, Oracle Linux Cloud Native Environment delivers a simplified framework for installations, updates, upgrades, and configuration of key features for orchestrating microservices.

-WebLogic Server and the WebLogic Kubernetes operator are certified and supported on Oracle Linux Cloud Native Environment.
+WebLogic Server and the WebLogic Server Kubernetes Operator are certified and supported on Oracle Linux Cloud Native Environment.

 ### OpenShift